 Opened on November 7, 1977, the “Minsk” restaurant, built in the GDR modernist style, was intended to reaffirm the friendship between the GDR and the Soviet Union, and was set up in collaboration with artists from Minsk.
 The “Minsk” was very popular among Potsdamers and is associated for many with memories of celebrations and café visits with a view over the Brauhausberg hill.
 After the GDR formally ceased to exist, the restaurant was closed and fell into disrepair.
-However, civic engagement prevented plans for demolition being carried out.
+However, civic engagement prevented plans for demolition from being carried out.

 In spring 2019, the Hasso Plattner Foundation decided to purchase the Minsk.
-As early as January 2020, construction work began to transform it into an exhibition site for the foundation’s very popular GDR art collection.
-Modern exhibition spaces totaling 900m2 are being created on the two main floors.
-On the upper floor, a café with an outdoor terrace is planned, which will serve as a new meeting place for Potsdam.
+In January 2020, construction work began to transform it into an exhibition site for the foundation’s very popular GDR art collection.
+Completed in fall 2022, the building is home to modern exhibition spaces totalling 900m2 on two floors.
+On the upper floor, there is a café with an outdoor terrace, which will serve as a new meeting place for Potsdam.